cyberbotics/benchmark-record-action/README.md

 ## Inputs

-This composite action works with environment variables as inputs:
+This composite action works with environment variables as input:

 - INPUT_INDIVIDUAL_EVALUATION: the competitor's line from `competitors.txt`.
 Each line in `competitors.txt` file has the following format: `id*:controller_repository_path*:performance:performance string:date` where * fields are mandatory
 - INPUT_PUSH_TOKEN: token used to push results to current repository, typically the default GITHUB_TOKEN